|

 Direct quotes lifted from web-sites are usually

-marked in a different color, and if it's more than a
+marked in orange, and if it's more than a

 sentence fragment it's usually offset between